What is a Conservation Area?

 Conservation Area Appraisals

-There are 17 Conservation Areas within the Borough for which a programme of Conservation Area Appraisals for 15 of the 17 Conservation Areas has been undertaken.
+There are 17 Conservation Areas within the Borough for which a programme of Conservation Area Appraisals for 15 of the 17 Conservation Areas has been undertaken, with the Saltburn Conservation Area Appraisal updated in 2019.
 It should be noted that the Staithes and Hutton Lowcross Conservation Areas fall within the planning jurisdiction of the North York Moors National Park Authority.

 Carrying out works to your property It is advisable to contact the Development Management Section to see if you need permission to carry out work within a conservation area.
 Even if you don't, we can advise you about appropriate design and construction methods and discuss with you the types of building materials that are in keeping with your property.